-The main component includes two research projects, a major and a minor project.
+The main components include a major research project and one of the 9 profiles.
 In addition, each programme supplies one or more specific Master’s courses.
 Students also attend the Life Sciences Academy that includes an introduction course, a number of seminars in the field of life sciences and professional skills and workshops focussed on personal development.
 Furthermore, students perform a writing assignment and each programme includes an elective component that can be used for deficiencies, additional courses or for additional research time.

 The order of the curricular components is not strictly regulated.
 Students make their own timetable.
 However, all students start with an introductory week (Introducing Life Sciences, part of the the course Life Sciences Academy).
 Another precondition relates to the major research project, which must be performed at Utrecht University or the UMC Utrecht.
-The major research project is usually performed before the minor research project.
-For the minor project, students can choose to go elsewhere in the Netherlands or abroad.
-Alternatively, they can choose one of the profiles offered by the GSLS.
+For the General Research Profile, students can choose to go elsewhere in the Netherlands or abroad.
+For the General Research Profile, students can choose to go elsewhere in the Netherlands or abroad.